decadent/backpack/README.md

 Note that you can't cache everything you need if you store more data that in this test.
 Real servers hold way more data.

-Backpack only read the data and does not seek too much.
+Backpack only reads the data and does not seek too much.

 * Disk io utilization (from `iostat -x -d 10`).